Mersen130/Quarantine_Assistant/README.md

 ## Contributors and work distribution

 - Qixin: Sidebar, Q&A, Questionnire, User Profile
-- Yifei: Login & signup, Recommend activities, Dashboard
+- Yifei: Login & signup & Reset pswd, Recommend activities, Dashboard

 ## Deployed Address: https://obscure-sands-70009.herokuapp.com/
 NOTE: Behaviour of this app is undefined if using browsers other than Chrome.